manelpuig/rUBot_mecanum_ws/Documentation/03_rUBot_mecanum_control.md

 ```shell
 rosrun teleop_twist_joy teleop_node
 ```
+- connect the gamepad and select the Mode2 (green and red leds)
 - Subscribe to the topic /cmd_vel.
-Then, on your gamepad, identify the deadman switch button, a safe guard to prevent sending commands that you did not intent (usually is X on my PlayStation 3 controller).
-Hold down the X button, move the joystick, and you should see messages published on /cmd_vel topic.
+Then, on your gamepad, identify the deadman switch button (in our gamepad is the triangle button) and you should see messages published on /cmd_vel topic.
-- Cool!
-Now you just need feed these messages to your robot, and you can start moving around, controlled with a gamepad.
+- You can see that this enable a non-holonomic movement
+- To enable the **holonomic movement**, you have to configure the proper parameters.

-We have already created a new **rubot_joy.launch** file to execute the 2 nodes after the bringup:
+- An exemple is created to start the 2 nodes with the proper configuration parameters.
+This is the **rubot_joy.launch** file.

 ```shell
 roslaunch rubot_control rubot_joy.launch
 ```
 > For button mapping documentation refer to: http://wiki.ros.org/joy or http://wiki.ros.org/ps3joy

+Cool!
+If you have made the bringup of your robot, you will automatically feed these messages to your robot, and you can start moving around, controlled with a gamepad.

 #### **c) Python programming control**
 In the previous session we have created a python node to publish a Twist message in /cmd_vel topic.
 Verify the previous rubot_nav.launch file created for this purpose: